 If you have a passion for flea market flips and upcycling vintage furniture, you might dream of turning your hobby into a chalk paint and upcycling business.
-How do you know if you’re making money upcycling furniture?
-You need to keep track of pieces to be painted, or places you left upcycled furniture on consignment.
+One important aspect of running a profitable furniture upcycle business is tracking your inventory.
+After all, you need to keep track of what pieces to be painted or reupholstered, where pieces are (in your studio, in consignment shops, etc), and when to re-order consumable supplies such as paint and fabric.

 By setting up Folders and Items in Sortly, you can track what you have, where it is, and what it’s worth.
 Plus, you’ll always have your upcycled inventory to show clients on your phone or tablet.
 Three basic folders are all you need: